 The most impactful change in this year’s May 31-June 2 race on Belle Isle is full access for all fans to the paddock, where race teams and drivers work on their cars.
 At virtually every race worldwide, a special pass must be obtained for such exclusive access — but in Detroit it’s now open to all fans with either a general admission or reserved grandstand ticket.

 This year, access to the paddock is open to all fans.
-Chevrolet Detroit Grand Prix presented by Lear, The Detroit News
+The Detroit News

 “It’s a good thing; there is no racing without fans,” said Pagenaud, who will race the No. 22 DXC Technology Chevrolet IndyCar for Team Penske in the Chevy Dual in Detroit NTT IndyCar Series races on Belle Isle.